 Is essential to ensure that a shipment will remain within a temperature range for an extended period of time comes down largely to the type of container that is used and the refrigeration method.
-Factors such as n Can range from small insulated boxes that require dry ice or gel packs, rolling containers,
+Factors such as

 - n duration of transit,

-- n the size of the shipment and
+- $\mathbf{n}$ the size of the shipment and

 - n the ambient or outside temperatures experienced

 - n type of packaging required.